 The event is dedicated to the goddess Brigantia who was worshipped by a local ancient Celtic tribe known as the Brigantes.
 The crowd is a mixture of committed pagans, dressing up and re-enacting enthusiasts and people who just like to have a good time at a camping festival.
 The vibe is distinctly New Age.

 Camping must be booked in advance but day entry is free.
-In 2016, the Beltane ceremony starts at noon on Sunday, May 1.
+In 2016, the Beltane ceremony starts at noon on May 6, Bank Holiday weekend, in 2018.

 The site is remote and can't be reached by public transportation.
 Check here for directions.